AnnaRoblox/Roblox-Decal-Bypass-Maker/README.md

 # make decal bypasses using the bait method
 # batch downloading allowing you to download multiple copies of the image for massuploading
 # automatic bait creation option using the pencil sketch method
+# slipmode multiple options note: program may stop responding during batch export if it does just wait till its finished